Scholarships for Freshmen

 This scholarship is awarded to a full-time freshman enrolled in the Manship School.
 The recipient is selected annually and must have an interest in print journalism.
 Financial need is also a consideration.

-Funded by Freeport-McMoran, this one-year scholarship of $500 per semester or $1000 per year is awarded to an incoming freshman who is recognized by federal guidelines as a member of a minority group.
-The student must be a mass communications major with a commitment to a professional career in mass communication.
+Funded by Freeport-McMoran, these one-year scholarships of $1,250 per semester or $2,500 per year is awarded to incoming freshman who is recognized by federal guidelines as members of a minority group.
+These students must be mass communication majors with a commitment to a professional career in mass communication.

-Funded by members of the Manship family, publishers of Baton Rouge’s daily newspaper, the Manship Scholars program provides outstanding students who are majoring in mass communication with funds to cover tuition, some expenses, and most fees.
+Funded by members of the Manship family, the Manship Scholars program provides outstanding students who are majoring in mass communication with funds to cover tuition, some expenses, and most fees.
 To be eligible, students must have a superior scholastic record and an ACT composite score of at least 26.
 The scholarship is renewable for up to eight semesters.
 Students must maintain a 3.33/4.0 LSU grade point average as a major in mass communication.